sp00nman/rnaseqlib/doc/fusion_workflow.md

 ###Post-filtering steps

+After read mapping and nominating potential fusion candidates a set of filters is applied based on biological and technical indications.

 + Filtering by the number of supporting reads
 + Removing known read-through events (use AceView database)
 + Removing pseudogenes